 We recommend that you start small, and if possible, do your first project off-line, in a room, with people.
 There is something about story work that is hard to understand if you start doing it on-line.
 You need human contact to really understand how the exchange of stories works.
 You can use NarraFirma to plan the project and reflect on what you learned, even if the project spans only half a day.
 Using NarraFirma to “get your feet on the ground” in this way will make it easier to use the software for more complicated projects (involving more people and more technology) later on.

-You can donate, volunteer, and spread the word.
+You can donate, volunteer, pay us a commission to improve the software to suit your needs, and spread the word.

 The General Public License, version 2.0 or later.